Library Reflection

 It is easy to define an expression tree type for monoid expressions.
 A Var constructor is a "catch-all" case for subexpressions that we cannot model.
 These subexpressions could be actual Gallina variables, or they could just use functions that our tactic is unable to understand.

-Next, we write an "un-reflect" function.
+Next, we write an interpretation function.

 Fixpoint mdenote (me : mexp) : A :=